zbalkan/osq-ext-bin/README.md

 },
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To perform the actual search for the file, here is an example of a live query you can run.
+To perform the actual search for the file using the Osquery's SQL syntax, here is an example of a live query you can run.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 osquery> select * from win_disk_index where filename like '%calc.exe%';